christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__09/25/2021__<br>
+We have a bug on our group project where the button on top of our carousel to take us to see the specific book was only clickable on the outer edges.
+I was able to fix this issue by adding style="z-index:999;" to the div with class="carousel-inner" and now the entire button area activates.
+This was our last Saturday meeting as a group.
+We present the project on Monday evening at our final LiftOff class session.

 <br>__09/24/2021__<br>
 Drop down clicking problem fixed!
 I discovered that I needed to add
 ```HTML